autogluon/autogluon/docs/tutorials/multimodal/object_detection/prepare_coco17.md

 ### Download with Python Script

 The python script does not show progress bar, but is promised to work on all major platforms.
-If you are working on a Unix system and wants progress bar, try the bash script!
+If you are working on a Unix system and needs a progress bar, try the bash script!

 You could either extract it in coco17 folder under current directory by running: